bredelings/BAli-Phy/TODO/ChangeableTypes.md

 The plain arrow `a -> b` can mean `a ->{pure} b`.
 This keeps ordinary values ordinary while still recording that applying some functions may perform reads.

+### Effects and Function Bodies

+A "Read" effect on a function arrow can say that evaluating a body may record dependencies.
+It does not need to record exactly which arguments are used on each arrow.
+The Core body should say which reads occur and where they occur.
+This is closer to the usual Haskell style:

+    a -> b -> Eval c

+where partial application is pure and effects happen when the final computation is evaluated.

+For example, `id` should be taint-polymorphic and pure:

+    id :: a@p -> a@p

+It changes no machine state and preserves the taint of its argument.
+In contrast, a changeable version of `take` may record reads while evaluating the result spine:

+    take :: Int@n -> [a@p]@q ->{Read} [a@p]@(n | q)

+The summary says how taints flow.
+The elaborated body, using `read` and `readcase`, says which dependencies are actually recorded.
+In a monadic style, this would translate to

+    take :: Int@n -> [a@p]@q -> Read ([a@p]@(n | q))

+If we had a strict version of `take` where `take n` already read `n`, then we would put a `{Read}` effect on the first arrow as well.
+In a monadic style this would translate to

+    take :: Int@n -> Read([a@p]@q -> Read ([a@p]@(n | q)))

+This nesting is awkward, and is one reason it is attractive to keep detailed read placement in the Core body rather than encode it all in arrows.

 ## Extended Core

 One idea is to add a form like: